Jxck-S/plane-notify/README.md

 ### Configure individual planes

--   an example file is given (plane1.ini) plane config files should be in the configs directory, the program looks for any file in that folder with a .ini extension.
+-   An example file is given (plane1.ini) plane config files should be in the configs directory, the program looks for any file in that folder with a .ini extension.
--   each plane should have its own config
+-   Each plane should have its own config

 ### Enter and create new Screen Session